heste023/Pickleball_stats/README.md

 This is my pickleball stats repo.
-The statistics are compiled by watching pickleball games on Youtube, logging variables through each point.
+The statistics are compiled by watching pickleball games on Youtube and logging variables through each point.
 Points will continue to be added over time.

 Pickleball analytics is still in it's infancy stage - as this dataset grows,